Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The blob name is crezted from the datasetName given in the spreadsheet.
 Open the storage account and make sure a model with the given datasetName exists.
 The name is case-sensitive.
-The default datasetName used by ADF is latestModelBuild
+The default datasetName used by ADF is "latestDemoBuild".

 #### Timeouts on the BuildModel service
 Try increasing the timeout period in the <tt>retrain_AzureML_Model</tt> ADF activity.